vircon32/ComputerSoftware/Readme.md

 - Examples and tutorials
 - The BIOS

-Most of these projects are written in C++ version 2011, and use portable libraries (SDL, OpenGL, OpenAL) along with CMake in an attempt to support multiplatform compilation.
+Most of these projects are written in C++ version 2011, and use portable libraries (SDL, OpenGL) along with CMake in an attempt to support multiplatform compilation.

 ----------------------------------
 ### License